hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/README.md

 #### S3

 Serverless S3 stores documents in a folder called `local-bucket` within the `typescript_app` directory.
 To reset this bucket at any time, simply remove the folder.
+You can also test the integrity of the documents store by replacing some files with other copies.
+The emissions records will no longer be retrievable if you try to do this.

 Set the following in `aws-config.js` if you're running locally: